Skip to main content

 Vaccines for adults

-Almost all adults should get regular flu shots and COVID-19 boosters.
-You also may need occasional updates, such as tetanus boosters every 10 years.
+Adults are usually more careful about protecting themselves from others who are sick.
+But with work schedules, travel and other activities, adults can be exposed to various illnesses too.
+They too can benefit from immunizations.
+In addition to seasonal flu shots, you also need occasional updates, such as tetanus boosters every 10 years.
 Sticking to the recommended vaccination schedule keeps you safe and protects others, too.

-To find out what vaccines you may need, ask your healthcare provider.
-Everyone’s personal situation is different, so let your provider know if you are pregnant, have any preexisting conditions or allergies, or plan international travel.
+Everyone’s personal situation is different.
+Let your provider know if you are pregnant, have any preexisting conditions or allergies, or plan international travel.
 Together, you can set up a vaccine schedule that fits your needs.

 Vaccines for older adults